 - 1.6.1.
-In accordance with Regulation 10 of the EIA Regulations, an EIA Scoping Request was submitted on 14 August 2024 to seek the Secretary of State's opinion as to the scope, and level of detail, of the information to be provided in this ES.
-A copy of the Scoping Report is enclosed as Appendix 1a to this ES.
+In accordance with Regulation 10 of the EIA Regulations, an EIA Scoping Request which is provided as Appendix 1C to this Chapter (Document DCO 6.1C/MCO 6.1C) was submitted on 14 August 2024 to seek the Secretary of State's opinion as to the scope, and level of detail, of the information to be provided in this ES.

 - 1.6.2.
-PINS adopted the Scoping Opinion on behalf of the Secretary of State on 24 September 2024 which advised that the areas of potential significance requiring consideration in this ES are:
+PINS adopted the Scoping Opinion (Document DCO 6.1D/MCO 6.1D) on behalf of the Secretary of State on 24 September 2024 which advised that the areas of potential significance requiring consideration in this ES are:

 - Landscape and Visual (including the effects of lighting);

 - Ecology and Biodiversity;

 - Traffic and Transport;

 - Air Quality;

 - Noise and Vibration;

 - Flood Risk and Drainage;

 - Cultural Heritage;

 - Agriculture and Soils;

 - Climate Change;

 - Socio-economic;

 - Materials and Waste;

 - Population and Human Health;

 - Ground Conditions;

-- Material Assets (utilities);

-- Minerals Safeguarding; and

-- Vulnerability to Major Accidents and Disasters.
+- Material Assets (utilities); - Minerals Safeguarding; and - Vulnerability to Major Accidents and Disasters. - 1.6.3.

-- 1.6.3.
-A copy of the Scoping Opinion [Document 6.1] is included as Appendix 1b to this ES.

-- 1.6.4.
 The only matter identified by PINS which has subsequently been scoped out of this assessment is minerals safeguarding.
 This is a result of additional consultation carried out with the minerals planning authority (Leicestershire County Council) which has resulted in agreement with the authority that all necessary information is now available to be able to conclude that the matter can be fully scoped out.
-The relevant correspondence and documentation is provided as [Appendix xx].

-- 1.6.5.
-The remaining environmental factors have been the subject of an EIA and the findings are reported in Chapters 5-21 of this ES.
+The relevant correspondence is provided as Appendix 14K to this Chapter (Document DCO 6.14E/MCO 6.14E). - 1.6.4.
+The remaining environmental factors have been the subject of an EIA and the findings are reported in Chapters 5 21 (Documents DCO 6.5 6.21 / MCO 6.5 6.21) of this ES. - 1.6.5.

-- 1.6.6.
 Each chapter sets out the scope and methodology employed to carry out the assessment and the policy and legislative context within which the assessment has been prepared.
-It then considers the baseline conditions for each of the environmental factors before identifying the

-nature, scale and significance of the likely impacts, in terms of positive, neutral and negative (or adverse) effects.
+It then considers the baseline conditions for each of the environmental factors before identifying the nature, scale and significance of the likely impacts, in terms of positive, neutral and negative (or adverse) effects.
 In relation to negative/adverse effects, the assessment establishes the significance of such impacts and determines what, if any, mitigation measures can be introduced to avoid, prevent, reduce, or offset those effects.
 Taking any identified mitigation measures into account, each ES chapter identifies any residual impacts and determines their significance.
 These topic-based assessments satisfy the requirements of Regulation 14(2)(b) and 14(2)(c) and Schedule 4 of the EIA Regulations.